hpmicro/hpm_sdk/samples/drivers/uart/uart_rx_line_status/README_en.md

 ##############################################################
 ```

+#### Known Issues
+- When the stop bit settings of the sender and receiver are inconsistent, the frame error detection function cannot be guaranteed.

 ### line break test
 - connect uart rx pin to break signal pin(Please refer to  [Pin Description](lab_board_resource))
 - Manually input the '4' character through the serial port